maximilianmarx/maximilianmarx/README.md

 ### Hi there 👋

-I'm Max, currently working as a Product Manager while studying Software Engineering.
+I'm Max, currently working as a Product Manager while studying Software Engineering (B.Sc.).
 I was always curious about how digital systems work behind the scenes.
 That's why I started diving deeper into IT Security during my apprenticeship.
 I started to gain practical experience with Python, C, Assembly & Penetration Testing.
 During the day I'm implementing Change Requests for our CRM software.
 At night I heavily enjoy Red Teaming.

 <!--